 One of the most common questions anybody asks when going through a divorce or family law matter is: how long will the case take?
 For most, this is one of the first questions they will ask.

 The difficulty for any attorney in answering this question at the beginning of the case is that there is really no way an attorney can know.
 So, when they tell the client they don’t know for sure, most clients find this answer unsatisfying.
 To them, an attorney has to have a general idea about how long the case may take.

 The reality is that most family law matters ultimately end up concluding three different ways.
-For some parties, they are able to settle their family law matter quickly and amicably.
-They are able to reach an agreement on all issues that are at stake.
-For most clients, this is their goal and their desire.
+For some parties, they can settle their family law matter quickly and amicably.
+They can reach an agreement on all issues that are at stake.
+For most clients, this is their goal and desire.
 However, the reality is this is difficult for most individuals when emotions are high and parties have had difficulty compromising previously.

-In the middle are cases where the parties are not able to quickly reach a settlement.
+In the middle are cases where the parties are not able to quickly settle.
 However, cooler heads ultimately prevail and a settlement is reached before a trial takes place.
 For these individuals, it can take months or longer for a settlement agreement to be reached.

 If you are going through a family law matter and need legal representation, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595.